What is Mental Illness?

 In a test of criterion validity Almudena Sánchez-Villegas et al (2008) administered the current standard interview from DSM-IV-TR to 62 patients with a current diagnosis of Depression and 42 without a diagnosis.
 42 of the of the 62 (68%) were correctly identified as depressed.
 34 of the 42 (81%) were confirmed as not depressed.
 Sánchez-Villegas et al considered this to be “moderately good”.

 Then there are those who actually dispute the ecological validity of the very concept of ‘mental illness – most notably the ‘Anti-Psychiatry Movement’.
 Coming to the fore in the 1960s, ‘Anti-Psychiatry” (a term first used by David Cooper in 1967) defined a movement that vocally challenged the fundamental claims and practices of mainstream Psychiatry.
-Thomas Szasz (1962) argues that ‘mental illness’ is an inherently incoherent combination of a medical and a psychological concept, but popular because it legitimises the use of psychiatric force to control and limit deviance from social norms.
+Thomas Szasz (1962) argues that ‘mental illness’ is an inherently incoherent combination of a medical and a psychological concept, saying:“Strictly speaking…disease or illness can affect only the body.
+Hence, there can be no such thing as mental illness.”
+He hypothesises that the concept is popular because it legitimises the use of psychiatric force to control and limit deviance from social norms.

 R D Laing (1967) very much supports this view, seeing so-called ‘mental illness’ as ‘problems in living’ and blaming society at large and oftentimes parents for the problems.